bgeorgieff/Blagovest-Georgiev-employees/README.md

 # Sirma - Pairs of employees who have worked together

-To start the project run npm install \n
+To start the project run npm install

 ## Used dependancies